 We truly believe in the power of a rich, high quality text.

-If you would like some suggestions then please see the following lists of suggested texts for each year group.
+If you would like some suggestions then please see the following lists...come and get hooked on a book!

 Pupils’ progress in reading is dependent upon both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
-All teachers have the highest expectation that children will become proficient readers by the end of Key Stage 1 through our systematic, consistent implementation of our chosen phonic programme.
+All teachers have the highest expectation that children will become proficient readers by the end of Key Stage 1 through our systematic, consistent implementation of Bug Club Phonics programme.

 The intent behind our phonics approach is to:

 Phonics is taught in a whole class approach.
 Any gaps in knowledge are addressed that day through 5-minute daily interventions (additional to whole class phonics sessions) from the start of the year in order for children to ‘keep up’ with their peers.
-Therefore, the children then move through the phase groups as one group together, Regular progress meetings are held with all reading teachers in KS1 to monitor children making slowest progress.
-Children in danger of falling behind, or who are working under expected levels (lower 20%), are swiftly identified and enough additional support provided to enable them to keep up.
+Therefore, the children then move through the phase groups as one group together.
+Regular progress meetings are held with teachers to monitor the children making slowest progress or who are working under expected levels (lower 20%), to ensure they are swiftly identified and additional support is provided to enable them to keep up.

-The impact of our consistent and systematic teaching of our phonics programme is that children become fluent readers by the age of KS1.
+The impact of our consistent and systematic teaching of our phonics programme is for all children to become fluent readers by the age of KS1.